Lord Mayor of Dublin

 The Lord Mayor of Dublin (Ardmhéara Bhaile Átha Cliath) (Note: Per section 32 of the Local Government Act, 2001: "(3) Where titles are continued in accordance with subsection (1), the holders of the offices concerned shall, as appropriate, be styled— (b) in the case of Dublin City Council, in the Irish language Ard-Mhéara Chathair Bhaile Átha Cliath and Leas Ard-Mhéara Chathair Bhaile Átha Cliath, and in the English language Lord Mayor of the City of Dublin and Deputy Lord Mayor of the City of Dublin.") is the honorary title of the chairperson (Cathaoirleach /ga/) of Dublin City Council which is the local government body for the city of Dublin, the capital of Ireland.
-The incumbent, since June 2025, is Fine Gael councillor Ray McAdam.
+The incumbent, since June 2026, is Fianna Fáil councillor, Daryl Barron.
 The office holder is elected annually by the members of the council.

 Background

 The Mansion House with the Lord Mayor's official car, a Volvo S90 T8 hybrid.
 Note the 191-D-1 licence plate, indicating that it was the first car registered in County Dublin in 2019.

-The office of Mayor of Dublin was created in June 1229 by Henry III.
-The office of Mayor was elevated to Lord Mayor in 1665 by Charles II, and as part of this process received the honorific the Right Honourable (the Rt Hon.).
+The office of the Mayor of Dublin was created in June 1229 by Henry III.
+The office of mayor was elevated to Lord mayor in 1665 by Charles II, and as part of this process received the honorific the Right Honourable (the Rt Hon.).
 Lord mayors were ex-officio members of the Privy Council of Ireland, which also entitled them to be addressed as the Right Honourable.
-Though the Privy Council was de facto abolished in 1922, the Lord Mayor continued to be entitled to be addressed as The Right Honourable as a result of the Municipal Corporations (Ireland) Act 1840, which granted the title in law.
+Though the Privy Council was de facto abolished in 1922, the lord mayor continued to be entitled to be addressed as The Right Honourable as a result of the Municipal Corporations (Ireland) Act 1840, which granted the title in law.
 The Local Government Act 2001 finally removed the title as a consequence of the repeal of the 1840 act.

 For centuries the Mayor was elected by the 24 aldermen who made up the upper chamber of Dublin Corporation.